solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    to flush gossip after successful restart so it should not be a problem.

-   To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `wen restart phase`.
+   To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` (described later) in gossip if a validator is not in `wen restart phase`.

 2. **Repair ledgers up to the restart slot**